3cqs-coder/SymBot/docs/README.md

 8. Open a web browser and type: http://127.0.0.1:3000

 Mongo Express is also installed which can be used to access MongoDB visually by opening a web browser to  http://127.0.0.1:3010

+## SymBot Hub

+SymBot Hub simplifies running multiple SymBot instances from a single installed codebase.
+Whether you're testing strategies across multiple exchanges, managing separate real and sandbox (paper) trading instances, or handling other scenarios, you can easily do it with just a click.

+SymBot Hub provides a user-friendly web interface for managing instances—allowing you to add, update, restart, or disable them effortlessly.
+Additionally, SymBot Hub provides an intuitive way to monitor system resources like memory usage, making instance management both simple and efficient.

+### Starting SymBot Hub

+1. Before starting SymBot Hub ensure you have set up your first SymBot configuration and everything is working as expected.
+Your initial instance will be created automatically based on your default configuration files.
+3. Open a command line terminal
+4. Change directory to where SymBot files are located
+5. If you have any SymBot instances running, stop them now
+6. Type: node symbot-hub.js
+7. Open a web browser and type: http://127.0.0.1:3100

+Once SymBot Hub is running, it is recommended to update your process manager to automatically start SymBot Hub instead of individual SymBot instances.
+This ensures that SymBot Hub takes over the management of all SymBot instances, while your process manager continues to handle the automatic startup of SymBot Hub itself.

+If your process manager, such as **pm2**, has maximum memory restart parameters configured, you may need to increase the limit, as SymBot Hub will consume more resources as the number of instances grows.

+Lastly, be aware that exchanges often impose connection limits, and if you’re using services like Telegram, 3CQS signals, or other providers requiring API keys, there may also be restrictions on the number of connections allowed per IP address or API key.
+To stay within these limits, you may need to disable certain services on specific instances.

 ## Upgrading